jungwonOh0920/jay_oh/README.md

 <br />There is Mario content component that is a combination of text, image, and other components.
 Other content components are also filled with some placeholders and I added inline styling since it's just placeholders.

 #### Comments
-First of all, I learned so much as I did this.
-It took me longer than I thought first.
-I learned
+Working on a new project always has learning points.
+What I learned:
-* it's important to have proper HTML element structure before styling.
-Took me so long to fix styling after I changed HTML structure 🥹
+* Having proper HTML elements structure helps us save time when styling. 🥹
-* Typescript could've been better for prop types or any other data types because it can be messed up easily without declaring datatypes explicitly.
+* Typescript could've been better for prop types or any other data types because without declaring datatypes explicitly, code could be messed up easily.
 * Something new - Component Composition with Dot Notation Exports.
-I've seen it before like StyledComponent but never created one yet.
-I guess I didn't have to build `Tabs` component in this way, but I wanted to try it and it worked! 😁
+I've seen it before like in `StyledComponent` but never created one yet.
+I guess I didn't have to write the `Tabs` component in this way, but I wanted to try it for learning purpose and it worked! 😁
-* Style guide is needed.
-When I though about responsiveness for this, I was lost.
+* A style guide is important.
+When I thought about responsiveness for this, I took me some time to figure out what's best for the mobile screen.
 I used the hamburger menu, but I'm pretty sure there would be a better way to do it.
 So, for better user experience, it's important to work with UI/UX designers.

-Thank you very much for your time and hope I can hear back soon from ya! 🤙
+Thank you very much for your time! 🤙

 [product-desktop]: src/assets/images/desktop.png
 [product-mobile1]: src/assets/images/mobile1.png